nocotan/orakl/README.md

 ---

-Orakl is a active learning library for TensorFlow.
+Orakl is an active learning library for TensorFlow.

 ## Installation
 **Installation Requirements**